Create Homegrown, Localized Video Content — Deliver Globally

 At Evergent, we think it’s all about giving consumers more choice and independence in how they want to consume video.
 We offer our global customers a flexible solution that works great for the expat audience.
 With Evergent, video service providers can customize their offerings to users in these five ways:

-- Support Adopted Country Payment Methods – payment in the currency of the adopted country/region and based on the local preference for payment method – cash to voucher, bill to carrier, etc.
+- Support Adopted Country Payment Methods – payment in the currency of the adopted country/region and based on the local preference for payment method – cash to the voucher, a bill to the carrier, etc.

 - Get Personal with Your Communication — Deliver the experience, bills, and messages in multiple languages.
-Expats living in Sydney may chose Mandarin as their preferred language.
+Expats living in Sydney may choose Mandarin as their preferred language.